 The CPA Evolution initiative aims to change the CPA licensure model to recognize the skills and competencies required to practice accounting today and in the future.
-The new CPA Exam will test a core set of skills required for all candidates, and candidates will additionally choose a discipline in which to demonstrate deeper skills and knowledge.
-The CPA Exam is expected to be no longer than the current 16 hours and remain split into 4 exams, including one for the chosen discipline.
+The new CPA Exam will test a CORE set of skills required for all candidates, and candidates will additionally choose a Discipline in which to demonstrate deeper skills and knowledge.
+The new CPA Exam is expected to still total 16 hours over 4 exams, including one for the chosen Discipline.

 The AICPA and NASBA will continue working with state boards, state CPA societies, academia, CPA firms, and others to ensure that the new CPA Exam drives the accounting profession forward.
-In the fall of 2021, they will begin working with academia to make sure that students are well prepared for the changes to the education requirements when they are enacted.
+In the summer of 2021, they began working with academia to make sure that students are well prepared for the changes to the education requirements when they are enacted.

 Gleim will update CPA candidates as new information becomes available.
 For now, continue to prepare for (and pass!) the CPA Exam to avoid these changes.
 Demo Gleim Premium CPA Review to see how we can help you pass the CPA Exam!